 - It will help to improve your health and fitness

 - Provides an opportunity to socialise and be part of a community

 You don’t have to be a runner to take part and you can do it at your own pace.
 It is just about getting out there and being a bit more active.
 You will find lots of support and encouragement along the way from the marshals and you can even have a cup of tea and slice of cake afterwards.
 If you don’t feel up to the exercise part of it but would like to be involved in the linkup you could volunteer to be one of the marshals or even come along and cheer everyone on.

 To take part or volunteer all you need to do is register for free at: www.parkrun.org.uk/register

 Once registered you must print off your barcode as you will need to bring that with you on the day.

 Park runs take place on Saturday mornings and we would really like you to join us.

-Meet us in Christchurch Park at 8.40am, the event starts at 9am:
+Meet us near the Cricket Pavilion in Chantry Park at 8.45am.
+The event starts at 9am.

 The parkrun is a FREE, friendly, enjoyable event for all the family.

 Anyone over the age of 4, including those who are inactive or have health conditions, are welcome to attend.